 Broker

 Current Salesperson 30 hrs Electives

-(includes 3 hr Core)
+(includes 3 hr Core and Fair Housing

+6 hour fair housing the first renewal after June 2022 and 3

+hour fair housing for all subsequent renewals.

 PreLicense 60 hrs Fundamentals

 30 hrs Real Estate Practices

 First Renewal 30 hrs Advanced Practices

 30 hrs Real Estate Law

 30 hrs Electives (includes Core)

 Subsequent 30 hrs Electives (includes Core)

 2 year Renewal for all

 Managing Broker

 Current Broker or Associate 30 hrs Electives (includes 3 hr Core)

 Broker Associate Broker license will come back as Managing Broker.

 Designated Broker will have an endorsement.

-Subsequent 30 hrs Electives (includes Core)
+Subsequent 30 hrs Electives (includes Core and Fair Housing

-2 year Renewal
+2 year Renewal 6 hour fair housing the first renewal after June 2022 and 3

+hour fair housing for all subsequent renewals.

 To get Associate or Brokers 30 hrs Broker Management

 License 30 hrs Business Management

 After July 30 hrs Advanced Real Estate Law

 Managing Broker

 All Real estate Brokers, Managing Brokers, Designated Brokers are required to take 30 clockhours of continuing education every two years.
 It can be done in live classes or by distance learning.
 It must include the Core Curriculum which is 3 clockhours or it can be combined with another class that has more hours.
 The shortest clockhour class is 3 hours.
-An agent can take all short classes or can take one 30 hour class as long as it includes the core or the core is added to make 33 hours.
+An agent can take all short classes or can take one 30 hour class as long as it includes the core and fair housing or the core is added to make 33 hours.
 A 30 hour class must be taken over 4 days or more.